 Medical images are then electronically transmitted to something called a PACS (Picture Archiving and Communication System).
 This is a special purpose database in which the images are maintained until they are needed for diagnosis or treatment.

 Following the work flow (chain of custody) of an image from its inception to its presentation in the courtroom requires the trial attorney be sure of the origination of the study (set of images) and that it has not been altered either purposefully or due to the process (including things like compression that may reduce the fidelity of the image).

 Sharing Medical Images and Having Them Available at Court

 One of the problems that trial attorneys have with medical images is ensuring they can be shared with expert witnesses and their trial team colleagues, as well as provided to the opposition in a timely and efficient manner.

 Often CDs or DVDs have been used as media to transport images.
 However, these discs are subject to delay or loss in transport and sometimes are hard to view, are defective, or include the wrong information.
 When this happens, attorneys scurry to figure other ways to compensate for the lack of images when they need them or ask for continuances.

 The Cloud Comes to The Rescue

-Recently with the advent of cloud-based PACS, attorneys can be confident that the images they need for their trial will be there when and how they require them.
+With the advent of the cloud-based PACS, attorneys can be confident that the images they need for their trial will be there when and how they require them.
 The cloud obviates the need for physical transport.
 Having only a single image that is available for viewing in any location, the cloud also ensures a consistent chain of custody and authenticity of the image, making it much easier to prove that the image has not been manipulated or has lost its authenticity.